styled-system/styled-system/README.md

 [party-parrot]: https://github.com/jmhobbs/cultofthepartyparrot.com/raw/master/parrots/parrot.gif

+> "If you haven't seen Styled System before, do yourself a favour and check it out.
+It's been a huge influence in my thinking on component-oriented styles."
+>
+> – [Mark Dalgleish][markdalgleish]

 <!--
 > "Fantastic set of tools that offer the ease and API of tachyons/functional CSS but, are way more customisable."
 >